 When was the last time you did an inspection of the pipes in your home?
 Should they freeze up, there is a chance that they could burst and cause some severe water damage to your property.
 If you live in an older home, you must check your pipes when winterizing, though you should also do so on a modern property.
-Insulate your pipes well, especially those that are touching exterior walls, and check all the faucets regularly throughout winter to ensure that you have a quick stream and therefore no worrying blockages.
+Insulate your pipes well, especially those that are touching exterior walls, and check all the faucets regularly throughout winter to ensure that you have a quick stream and, therefore, no worrying blockages.

 Change Your Filters

 Start with your furnace filters.
 Most brands require you to change them at least twice a year, which means that spring and autumn are the perfect times to change them out.
-However, some brands do require more, so make sure you properly check so you know how often you should change the filters for maximum efficiency.
+However, some brands require more, so make sure you properly check so you know how often you should change the filters for maximum efficiency.